bus710/Oceanside/README.md

 ## Jupyter

-[How to connect jupyter notebooks and MBED](00_doc/03_jupyterhub.md): This section explains how to install the related tools and develop jupyter notebook.
+[How to connect Jupyter notebooks and ChibiOS](00_doc/03_jupyterhub.md): This section explains how to install the related tools and develop jupyter notebook.

 ## Reference